praisethemoon/blog/src/posts/2023/12/type-c-dev-01.md

 ## Type-C
 Type-C, does not aim to be a toy language.
 Even though it is the first large-scale language that I develop (scale is relative), I am trying to make it as efficient as possible.
 On the road of developments, choices have been made.
-Some of them are good, some of them are hard to deal with, let's talk about the foundations of the language:
+Some of them are good, some of them are hard to deal with, but each had an impact on the final language.
+Let's talk about the some foundations of the language:

 1. Statically typed language: